 About Jacksonville Symphony

-As a non-profit cultural and educational organization, the Jacksonville Symphony Orchestra’s mission is to bring great music to all walks of life.
-Its programming reflects the diversity of the community with a variety of live symphonic music that is relevant to today’s audience – from the classic masterpieces, to contemporary works, to grand opera and theater, to popular styles.
-Each season nearly 84,000 young people benefit from the Orchestra’s diverse educational opportunities, including concerts, in-school ensemble performances, Jump Start Strings after-school enrichment, Symphony Schools partnership, master classes, and the Jacksonville Symphony Youth Orchestra.
+As a non-profit cultural and educational organization, the Jacksonville Symphony Orchestra’s mission is to create experiences that enrich the human spirit and inspire a lifelong love of music.
+Its programming reflects the diversity of the community and is relevant to today’s audience, offering the highest caliber of live symphonic variety – from the classic masterpieces, to contemporary works, to opera and theater, to popular styles.
+Each season nearly 84,000 young people benefit from the Orchestra’s diverse educational opportunities, including concerts, in-school ensemble performances, Jump Start Strings after-school enrichment, master classes, and the Jacksonville Symphony Youth Orchestra.

-An American orchestra with its own dedicated concert hall, the Jacksonville Symphony Orchestra’s home is the acoustically superb Robert E. Jacoby Symphony Hall at the Times-Union Center for the Performing Arts.
-The Jacksonville Symphony also performs in community venues on the First Coast and statewide.
-A recent performance at the Kravis Center in West Palm Beach showed south Florida what it’s missing without its own orchestra.
-As reported by the Palm Beach Daily News, "May envy turn into action for we surely deserve and need to have a full time orchestra among us.
+An American orchestra with its own dedicated concert hall, the Jacksonville Symphony Orchestra’s home is the acoustically superb Robert E. Jacoby Symphony Hall.
+As reported by the Palm Beach Daily News, "… we surely deserve and need to have a full time orchestra [in south Florida].
 We can only hope that it would be as good as the Jacksonville Symphony."